sigmagallery/.github/README.md

   font-size: 30px;
 }
 ```
 You can experiment with different values to find a style that you like.
-Once you have made your changes, save the style.css file and refresh your ergo.cx page with CTRL + F5 to see the updated style.
+Once you have made your changes, save the style.css file and refresh your Sigma Gallery page with CTRL + F5 to see the updated style.
 It may take a few minutes before changes are reflected.

 ### Creating your own Custom Theme